How to Become a Physical Therapist

 What Does a Physical Therapist Do?

+So where do physical therapists work and what does a day in their life look like?
 Physical therapists work in hospitals, home health, sports, nursing care, outpatient care, and other settings.
-A day in the life of a physical therapist usually includes:
+A typical day in the life of a physical therapist usually includes:

-• Meeting with clients, interviewing them, observing their movements, and determining treatment needs
+• check-circle Meeting with clients, evaluating them, observing their movements, and determining treatment needs

-• Creating individualized treatment plans with recovery steps and measurable goals
+• check-circle Creating individualized treatment plans with recovery steps and measurable goals

-• Managing administrative paperwork (like patient progress reports)
+• check-circle Managing administrative paperwork (like patient progress reports)

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.